 TCP support -- TCP transport service for DNS queries and responses must be enabled and provisioned for expected load.
-ICANN will review the capacity self-certification documentation provided by the applicant and will perform TCP reachability and transaction capability tests across a randomly selected subset of the for each applicant listed name servers within the applicant's DNS infrastructure.
+ICANN will review the capacity self-certification documentation provided by the applicant and will perform TCP reachability and transaction capability tests across a randomly selected subset of the name servers within the applicant's DNS infrastructure.
 In case of use of anycast, each individual server in each anycast set will be tested.